yosoufe/DRLND_Collaboration_Competition_P3/report.md

 #### MADDPG

 It solved the environment in **460** epochs.
-Remember that in each epoch two sets of Neural Networks are being updated.
+Remember that in each epoch two sets of Neural Networks are being updated and also Critic Network is larger in MADDPG.
 So the computation is heavier in MADDPG rather than simple DDPG.

 <img src="imgs_vids/MADDPG_Training_e460.png" alt="drawing" height="900"/>